 PSP's primary administrative area is located on the mezzanine level of the terminal and consists of 14 offices and a conference room.
 Airport staff utilize the office space located within the vehicle inspection plaza.
 There are additional administrative offices and a breakroom for maintenance staff located on the first floor of the Sonny Bono Concourse.
-PSP's operations space is located on the first-level adjacent to the security screening checkpoint and outbound baggage make-up area.
+PSP's operations space located on the first level is adjacent to the SSCP and outbound baggage make-up area.

-TSA's administrative space is split between an area adjacent to the security screening checkpoint and baggage screening rooms and an area on the first level of the Sonny Bono concourse.
+TSA's administrative space is split between an area adjacent to the SSCP and baggage screening rooms and an area on the first level of the Sonny Bono concourse.